 Build Yourself a Personal Office

 Most people who start a new at-home career assume that it’s all about working in your pajamas in bed or lounging on the couch with a tablet in hand, but this quickly leads to distractions because you’re not providing yourself with enough disconnect.
-A personal office might sound like a lot of work, but all you really need is a computer desk, your equipment and hardware and a little peace and quiet.
-You can furnish your personal office space with items such as paintings, flowers and other decorations to give it a peaceful look.
+A personal office might sound like a lot of work, but all you really need is a computer desk, your cloud phone basics equipment and hardware, and a little peace and quiet.
+You can furnish your personal office space with items such as paintings, flowers, and other decorations to give it a peaceful look.

-Set a Schedule Like You Would at Work
+Set a Schedule As You Would at Work